EV/EBITDA and EV/EBIT: When to Use Each

 Why: Commodity exposure, cyclicality, capital intensity, low growth expectations

-The durable lesson: An oil company at 8x is not necessarily cheap.
+The core principle: An oil company at 8x is not necessarily cheap.
 A software company at 20x is not necessarily expensive.
 Compare within industries, adjust for growth, and understand why multiples differ.

 Worked Example: Calculating and Comparing